 In a world supercharged with countless channel options and new technologies, marketers have to iterate content in multiple formats to tell their story well.
 How do the best brand storytellers of our time ensure they “stick the landing” no matter where their content shows up?
 It requires a marketer who thinks like a scientist and works like an artisan to master non-linear storytelling in our current age.

 We brought together two Visionaries who encompass this style of marketing on the Visionaries Podcast.
 Having experienced storytelling and content creation from every side of the desk and across a variety of industries, David Bornoff, Head of Brand Marketing at DoorDash, and Gene Paek, Global Head of Digital Experience at Hewlett Packard (HP) help us unpack and provide a framework for consideration.

 6 Things to Know About the Art and Science of Non-Linear Storytelling

 #1 – Storytelling is essential to ensure your content sticks the landing

 Every brand is trying to become a noun or verb.
 We don’t want to be the tissue; we want to be the Kleenex.
 We don’t want to look something up; we want to Google it.
 We don’t want to order food; we want to DoorDash it.
-That’s what we’re trying to do, and that’s where art comes into play when we deal with new technology and science designed to help us tell our stories.
+That’s what we’re trying to do, and that’s where the art of storytelling comes into play when we deal with new technology and science.

 – Gene Paek, HP